oxidaan/zqloader/README.md

 The latest version of ZQloader can now recognize this situation and then copy the Z80 ZQloader code to the (lower 3rd) of the screen - then BASIC can be overwritten.
 Still it ignores any BASIC when processing a TAP or TZX file, except trying to find the CLEAR and USR adresses in it.
 There is no code yet to see if the BASIC is just a simple loader (that can be ignored) or has more to it.

 * It cannot load games that have any kind of copy protection.
 Or does any loading without BASIC.
 Eg *Horace and the Spiders* does some additional loading after Machine code started.
 ZXloader cannot possible know where this extra datablock needs to go.
 Same for headerless: ZQloader does not know where to put these. **Of course these games can be loaded without problem using a Z80 snapshot.**

-* Want to add code to load .SNA snapshots.

 * Add a user interface!
 Maybe with QT.
 It is now only commandline...